5 Things to Do After a House Fire

 Most homeowners opt to rebuild but many come to regret that decision due to the cost and difficulty that often come with the rebuilding process.

-As we mentioned, not all house fire damage may be readily visible so when the rebuild process starts additional damage could be discovered.
-For example, maybe there is unseen structural damage or unseen air duct damage that must suddenly be accounted for.
+As we mentioned, not all house fire damage may be readily visible, so we might uncover additional damage once the rebuild process begins.
+For example, we may find unseen structural damage or unseen air duct damage that suddenly requires attention.

 The success of the rebuild process can also depend on the quality of the contractor hired.
 Many contractors fall behind schedule or use poorly trained workers who then make insufficient repairs.